jasongrimes/fretboardfoundation/_chapters/999-back/025-glossary.md

 Similar to a [mode](#mode),
 but without mode's implication of characteristic musical applications.

+- **semitone**{:#semitone}: The smallest interval in most Western music, and the smallest interval on a guitar fretboard: the distance across one fret between two notes on a guitar string.
+Semitones are sometimes called “half steps”.
+In Western music, there are twelve semitones in an octave.

 - **timbre**{:#timbre}: *(pronounced /ˈtambər/)* aka "tone quality" or "tone color".
 A complex acoustic phenomenon allowing us to distinguish between two [notes](#note), *[tonal](#tonal) or otherwise*, sounded at the same [pitch](#pitch) and volume.